 While their little secret turned out to be nothing of importance, that’s not always the case.
-I am a teen mental health therapist and let me tell you, I have heard the heartbreak that results from parents not protecting their children.
-That protection is enabled by being aware of your kid’s behaviors and decisions.
-Here are ways you should spy on your kids.
+I am a mental health therapist to teens and let me tell you—I have heard the heartbreak that results from parents not protecting their children.
+That protection is enabled by being aware of your kids’ behaviors and decisions.
+Here are 3 ways you should spy on your kids.

-Checking in with other adults who sees your child and sees them interact with their peers, could give you another angle to learn more about your child’s behavior outside the home.
-Other adults, like teachers, coaches, and youth leaders, could also be a great resource for discovering latest trends and information that could assist in your own parenting.
+Checking in with other adults who see your child—and who see them interact with their peers—could give you another angle to learn more about your child’s behavior outside the home.
+Other adults, like teachers, coaches, and youth leaders, could also be great resources for discovering the latest trends and information that could assist in your own parenting.
 Use this time to assess if there are other adults who are good influences in your child’s life.

 Our kids will soon be out in this world on their own.
-Walking with them, even from the outside of a bedroom door, ensures they will be equipped to be a healthy adult.
+Walking with them, even from the outside of a bedroom door, ensures they will be equipped to be healthy adults.

 Huddle Up Question